Van security tips to keep your tools safe

 Other van security measures

-• Keep an inventory: Make a thorough list just in case things do go wrong.
-This will help you put a price on any losses incurred.
-It’s not a terrible idea to keep receipts for all of your equipment too.
-Not only will this be useful in the event of a van insurance claim, but it’s also handy for your tax returns
+• Keep an inventory: make a thorough list of your equipment just in case things do go wrong.
+If you can, keep any receipts for equipment too.
+This will help if you need to make a van insurance claim, but also could be handy for your tax returns.

-• Mark your property: Marking your tools with a UV pen or stamp that’s specific to you may help you get them back if they’re recovered by police.
-Or by you if you chance upon them on Gumtree or in Cash Converters.
+• Mark your property: marking your tools with a UV pen or stamp that’s specific to you may help you get them back if they’re recovered by police.
+Or if you chance upon them on Gumtree or in Cash Converters.